Molly Hughes — Managing Partner & Senior Consultant

 Johanna graduated magna cum laude from Brown University with an honors major in English and American Literature.
 She earned her J.D. from The George Washington University Law School and practiced law in Pennsylvania and North Carolina before settling in Hinsdale with her husband and two boys.
 In Hinsdale she served eight years as a Trustee of the Hinsdale Public Library, where she helped draft strategic plans and initiated the development of the Library’s art program.

 Outside of work, Johanna loves to cook for friends and family.
 She also follows current events, enjoys any art museum and practices calligraphy.
-In the summer months she relaxes on, and kayaks around, a little island off the coast of Maine.

 Sally Hughes — Consultant